apache/druid/docs/configuration/index.md

 |`druid.centralizedDatasourceSchema.enabled`|Boolean flag for enabling datasource schema building in the Coordinator, this should be specified in the common runtime properties.|false|No.|
 |`druid.indexer.fork.property.druid.centralizedDatasourceSchema.enabled`| This config should be set when CentralizedDatasourceSchema feature is enabled.
 This should be specified in the MiddleManager runtime properties.|false|No.|

+If you enable this feature, you can query datasources that are only stored in deep storage and are not loaded on a Historical.
+For more information, see [Query from deep storage](../querying/query-from-deep-storage.md).

-For, stale schema cleanup configs, refer to properties with the prefix `druid.coordinator.kill.segmentSchema` in [Metadata Management](#metadata-management).
+For stale schema cleanup configs, refer to properties with the prefix `druid.coordinator.kill.segmentSchema` in [Metadata Management](#metadata-management).

 ### Ingestion security configuration